If you’re an enterprise website, you need to do dynamic search engine optimization.

 It is best explained through examples.

 So say, for example, you’re a major retailer and one of your categories is shoes.

 In that category, you have all your different subcategories like shoe brands, colors, size, and so on.

 Because there are so many of each, instead of manually updating you can use fields (category, color, brand, etc.) to dynamically pull information from your database to title, description, H1, H2, and more.

-You’ll see a lot of larger retailers, travel and hospitality sites, or any type of sites with sequences of pages that relate to each other.
+You’ll see a lot of larger retailers, travel and hospitality sites, or any type of site with sequences of pages that relate to each other.

-To see this practice in action, let’s take a look at how Dick’s Sporting Goods does it in regards to their title.
+To see this practice in action, let’s take a look at how Dick’s Sporting Goods does it in regard to their title.

 Basically, the team applies the same title format to dynamically pull information for different shoe brands.

 So, if you search “best red nike shoes,” you’ll get these results.